“Get off your horse and drink your milk” … Steve Jobs

 Top Tip: If you are still using a hooky version of Adobe Photoshop try out Affinity Photo for less than fifty quid!

-Those without the means or inclination to update please learn how you can be secure online and minimise your risks by enjoying country music.
+Those without the means, password retrieval skills or inclination to update please learn how you can be secure online and minimise risk by enjoying country music.
 Also, call Fromester.